mzahana/px4_ros2_humble/README.md

 **NOTE**

 Source files and workspaces are saved inside a shared volume.
 The path to the shared volume inside the container is `/home/user/shared_volume`.
 The path to the shared volume in the host is `$HOME/px4_ros2_humble_shared_volume`

+# Install PX4
+It's recommended to have the PX4-Autopilot src and the ros 2 workspace inside the shared volume, so you don't loose them if the container is removed.